 Nutrition tip: include at least 1-2 servings of vitamin c rich fruit and vegetables with meals.
 Think citrus fruit, berries, melon, broccoli, tomatoes and peppers.
 Serve fruit for dessert and if your child is particularly keen on fruit juice then serve this diluted with water as part of a balanced meal.

-Tofu and soy ‘meat’ are also another great source of iron.
-Tofu on it’s own may seem boring but thrown into a stir fry with a delicious sauce can make a winning dish.
-Further down the list we’ve got nuts.
+Tofu and soy ‘meat’ is also another great source of iron.
+Tofu on its own may seem boring but thrown into a stir fry with a delicious sauce can make a winning dish.
+Further down the list, we’ve got nuts.
 Finely chopped nuts in a stir fry is another popular way of getting in iron, protein, zinc, selenium and healthy fats without relying on meat.

 Love Your Lentils